-Returns the value of n rounded to m decimal places. m can be negative, in which case the function returns n rounded to m places to the left of the decimal point.
+Returns the value of n rounded to m decimal places. m can be negative, in which case the function returns n rounded to -m places to the left of the decimal point.
 If m is omitted, it returns n rounded to the nearest integer.
-For tie-breaking, it follows round half way from zero convention. n can be any real numeric value in the range of -1e308 <= n <= 1e308. m can be an integer value between -15 and 15, inclusive.
+For tie-breaking, it follows round half way from zero convention. n can be any real numeric value in the range of $-1e308 \le n \le 1e308$. m can be an integer value between -15 and 15, inclusive.
+This function can only be used in a foreach statement.